MOULIN ROUGE!

 But for those who don’t really know what Moulin Rouge! is, here’s a tiny cheat sheet:

-It’s an American “romantic musical drama” with an Australian writer/director/producer (Baz Luhrmann), and it was a smash hit back in 200, and winning two Academy Awards.
-It has since been adapted into a multiple Tony-winning broadway musical as well.
+It’s an American “romantic musical drama” with an Australian writer/director/producer (Baz Luhrmann), and it was a smash hit back in 2000, winning two Academy Awards.
+It has since been adapted into a multiple Tony-winning Broadway musical as well.

-With the advent of vocals in all disciplines of elite figure skating, we almost hear more re-interpretations of pop music than originals (Like Joe Cocker covering INXS’ “Never Tear Us Apart” and Linda Eder & John Legend covering Simon & Garfunkel’s “Bridge Over Troubled Water,” both of which we’ve heard in the GP series this season).
+• With the advent of vocals in all disciplines of elite figure skating, we almost hear more re-interpretations of pop music than originals.
 But Moulin Rouge! arguably got that ball rolling when “El Tango de Roxanne” got some high-profile usage in the mid-2000s… first by future Olympic Bronze Medalist Daisuke Takahashi, and then by future OGM Yuna Kim when both used an instrumental version for their short program.

 A few years later, Canada’s Weaver/Poje made a free dance out of Moulin Rouge!’s “Diamonds are a Girl’s Best Friend,” “Come What May,” and “El Tango…” But it was Virtue/Moir’s 2018 winning Olympic performance-- which led with “El Tango…” and finished with “Come What May”-- that is probably better remembered.